Azure/azure-service-operator/docs/hugo/content/introduction/annotations.md

 Note that unless otherwise specified, allowed values are _case sensitive_ and should be provided in lower case.

+### `serviceoperator.azure.com/reconcile-policy`

-1. `serviceoperator.azure.com/reconcile-policy`: Specifies the reconcile policy to use.
+Specifies the reconcile policy to use.
 Allowed values are:

-    - `run`: The operator performs all actions as normal.
+- `manage`: The operator performs all actions as normal.
 This is the default if no annotation is specified.
 - `skip`: All modification actions on the backing Azure resource are skipped.
 GETs are still issued to ensure that the resource exists.
 If the resource doesn't exist, the `Ready` condition will show a `Warning` state with the details of the missing resource until the resource is created.
 If the resource is deleted in Kubernetes, it is _not_ deleted in Azure.
 In REST API terminology, PUT and DELETE are skipped while GET is allowed.
-    - `skip-delete`: Modifications are pushed to the backing Azure resource, but if the resource is deleted in Kubernetes, it is _not_ deleted in Azure.
+- `detach-on-delete`: Modifications are pushed to the backing Azure resource, but if the resource is deleted in Kubernetes, it is _not_ deleted in Azure.
 In REST API terminology, PUT and GET are allowed while DELETE is skipped.

-    If a value other than one of the above is specified, an error is written to the operator logs and the most restrictive option (`skip`) is chosen.
-To allow modifications, either correct the malformed annotation on the resource or remove the annotation entirely.
+Unknown values default to `manage`.

 ## Annotations written by the operator